 And that’s what kept telling myself all throughout the first session, because, yes, it was painful.
 I started out on fully grown out underarms and was unable to hold the device in that area for more than one second at a time.
 I kept going in in quick spurts, enduring the pain while the epilator slowly plucked away patches of hairs.
 When I switched to the legs though, I breathed a sigh of relief.
 Going in between the ankles and knee was practically pain-free – I felt the tiniest little pricks here and there, but it was tolerable.
 At that point, I was able to turn the epilator on at full speed and do longer strokes up my leg.
 When I got to the knees and thighs though, that’s when the pain picked up again.
 Since the skin is thinner and more sensitive in those areas, I felt every little pull.
 I ended up doing 1-2 second-long spurts again, plucking just a few hairs at a time until the job was done.

-The good news is that every subsequent time I used the epilator, it got gradually less painful.
+The good news is that epilating does become gradually less painful.
 That’s because re-growth is thinner, so the hairs are less stubborn (and hence, less painful) to remove.
 And since re-growth is also slower, there’s simply less hair to epilate!
 And thirdly, after a while the senses sort of dull – the brain learns to cope, the skin strengthens, or some combination of the two.
 (Remember the first time you plucked your eyebrows and how much that hurt?
-Then by the third or fourth time, there was far less pain?
+Then by the third or fourth time, it was far less painful?
 Well, it’s kind of like that.
 The pain never completely goes away though, but rather plateaus to a fairly tolerable level.)

 The short of it: Epilating isn’t pain-free.
 Your first time is going to be the worse, but it will get easier and slightly less painful after each session!